Shahid-kmclu/apna-college-demo/README.md

-# apna-college-demo
+# apnacollege-demo
-This is my first repository.
+This is my first Git repository.